Gathering Dreams

 You will need plenty of mushrooms to infuse the cream and pasta with flavor.

-Pretty much any type of mushrooms works.
+Pretty much any type of mushroom works.
 In this version, I used a mix of shitake mushrooms and brown mushrooms (AKA gourmet, cremini/crimini, or chestnut mushrooms).
 But you can also use medium-size portobello mushrooms.

 Tip for extra awesomeness: If you really want to go the extra mile and have an extra 10 minutes to spare, you can also add a handful of dried porcini mushrooms.
+The flavor will be unbelievable!

 All you have to do is to soak the dried porcini mushrooms in a glass with hot water for at least 15 minutes before adding them to the pan (make sure they are fully covered).
 This will rehydrate them and create a rich mushroomy broth that you can add to the sauce.